 About NASDVA

-NASDVA Group photo from 2022 Annual Training Conference
+NASDVA members group photo from 2023 Annual Training Conference in Buffalo, New York

 The National Association of State Directors of Veterans Affairs (NASDVA) is an organization with a history dating back to 1946.
 In the aftermath of World War II, many veterans earned state and federal benefits which required coordinated efforts to ensure veterans received these entitlements.
 Thus, states developed a department or agency specifically to manage veterans’ affairs and carry out the responsibility for veteran services and programming.